 \section{Scattering of heavier nuclei}

-The previous discussion has focussed on nucleon scattering, but new arguments for $l$-dependence arise for the scattering of composite nuclei.
-There is a substantial literature relating to the apparently successful application of $l$-dependence in heavy-ion scattering and there are quite independent theoretical arguments for $l$-dependence in the real and imaginary components.
-Results given in sections~\ref{HI-antisymm} and~\ref{reduced} suggest that when both the real and imaginary parts of a potential are $l$-dependent in different ways, the properties of the real and imaginary terms persist in the complete $l$-independent potential found by inversion.
+There is substantial literature concerning $l$ dependence in heavy-ion scattering with independent arguments for $l$ dependence of the real and imaginary components.
+Results given in sections~\ref{HI-antisymm} and~\ref{reduced} suggest that when the real and imaginary parts of a potential have different sources of $l$ dependence, the consequences of the $l$ dependence of the real and imaginary terms persist in the complete $l$-independent potential found by inversion.
 In section~\ref{strong}, $l$ dependence due to strong inelastic coupling is discussed for heavier nuclei.